Klipper3d/klipper/docs/G-Codes.md

   low-level kinematics in an incorrect state; issue a G28 afterwards to reset the kinematics.
 This command is intended for low-level diagnostics and debugging.
-- `SET_KINEMATIC_POSITION X=<value> Y=<value> Z=<value>`: Force the
+- `SET_KINEMATIC_POSITION [X=<value>] [Y=<value>] [Z=<value>]`: Force
-  low-level kinematic code to believe the toolhead is at the given position.
+  the low-level kinematic code to believe the toolhead is at the given cartesian position.
 This is a diagnostic and debugging command; use SET_GCODE_OFFSET and/or G92 for regular axis transformations.
+If an axis is not specified then it will default to the position that the head was last commanded to.
 Setting an incorrect or invalid position may lead to internal software errors.
-This command may invalidate future boundary checks;
-  issue a G28 afterwards to reset the kinematics.
+This command may invalidate future boundary checks; issue a G28 afterwards to reset the kinematics.